argilla-io/argilla/argilla/docs/how_to_guides/index.md

 # How-to guides

-These are the how-to guides for *the Argilla SDK*.
-They provide step-by-step instructions for common scenarios, including detailed explanations and code samples.
-We have divided the guides into two categories: basic and advanced.
+These guides provide step-by-step instructions for common scenarios, including detailed explanations and code samples.
+They are divided into two categories: basic and advanced.
 The basic guides will help you get started with the core concepts of Argilla, while the advanced guides will help you explore more advanced features.

 ## Basic